Scramble 0.11.0 is here! Laravel Data support, schema enforcement and more

 Paginated responses

-Paginated response cannot be inferred from code automatically so you need to typehint it manually in PHPDoc like so:
+Paginated response cannot be inferred from code automatically for now, so you need to typehint it manually in PHPDoc.

 use Illuminate\Http\Resources\Json\AnonymousResourceCollection;